Marshmellow31/Planner-App-for-iphone/README.md

 > **Plan smarter.
 Grow daily.
 Stay on top of everything that matters.**

-A feature-rich Progressive Web App (PWA) for students to manage tasks, track personal goals, plan study schedules with AI assistance, and monitor academic progress — all in one premium mobile-first experience.
+A feature-rich Progressive Web App (PWA) for students to manage tasks, track personal goals, plan study schedules with AI assistance, and monitor academic progress — all in one premium, AMOLED-optimized mobile-first experience.

 ---